-Q How will this announcement affect summer programs such as the Language Schools, Bread Loaf School of English, and Bread Loaf Writers’ Conferences?
+Q Will summer programs such as the Language Schools, Bread Loaf School of English, and Bread Loaf Writers’ Conferences be held?

 The Middlebury Language Schools and the Bread Loaf School of English will be mounting versions of their programs remotely, recognizing that our students want to gain further proficiency in the languages they are learning, make progress toward their MA degrees, and engage with their faculty and fellow students.
 The Bread Loaf School of English, for example, will offer new credit-bearing opportunities that fulfill degree requirements and allow students and faculty to work together at close range, even though at a distance—building in unique ways on their collective talents.

 Several other programs will also move forward this summer, remotely, including the Middlebury Institute’s English Preparation for Graduate Studies program and the Institute’s Monterey Summer Symposium on Russia, the latter fully funded by the Carnegie Corporation of New York.
 We will also offer MiddCORE remotely.